karafka/karafka/README.md

 end
 ```

-Note: You can use responders outside of controllers scope, however it is not recommended because then, they won't be listed when executing **karafka flow** command.
+Note: You can use responders outside of controllers scope, however it is not recommended because then, they won't be listed when executing **karafka flow** CLI command.

 #### Registering topics